-After this regional calibration, we performed an individual-basin calibrations at the flow sites, using the nested basin strategy from Wood et al. (2021).
-For this step, we first calibrated the headwater upstream areas of 65 selected naturalized flow sites, denoted by red circles in Figure X, then subsequently continued calibrating the areas between each immediate upstream site and the next downstream site while fixing the parameters already calibrated in the upstream areas fixed.
-This downstream basin c continues tillcalibration continu tll the most downstream sites in the river basins, which near the mouth of Columbia River.
-There are 33 such downstream naturalized flow sites used for the scalibrations, denoted by the orange triangle in Figure X. TTotal 98 flow sites are used for individual basin calibration, resulting in the areas with adjusted parameters covering the majority of the PNW domain.
-Areas upstream of each flow site consists of multiple HUC12 HRUs, therefore parameters at each HUC12 HRU re adjusted via applying parameter multipliers determined using DDS with 300 iterations to all the HUC12 HRUs upstream of the flow site.
+After initial, coarser regional calibration, we performed individual-basin (HRUs) calibrations at the flow sites, using the nested basin strategy from Wood et al. (2021).
+For this step, we first calibrated the headwater HUC12 HRUs, upstream of 65 selected naturalized flow sites, denoted by the red circles in Figure X, then subsequently continued calibrating the areas between each immediate upstream site and the next downstream site while fixing the parameters already calibrated in the upstream areas.
+Calibration was done progressively, working downstream to the sites near the mouth of Columbia River.
+We used 33 of these downstream naturalized flow sites for calibration; these sites are denoted by the orange triangles in Figure X. Thus, a total of 98 flow sites are used for individual basin calibration, resulting in the areas with adjusted parameters covering most of the PNW domain.
+Areas upstream of each reference flow site are made up of multiple HUC12 HRUs and parameters at each HUC12 HRU are adjusted by applying parameter multipliers determined using DDS with 300 iterations to all the HUC12 HRUs upstream of a given flow site.
 We used normalized Kling-Gupta efficiency (Eq.1), nKGE’, as an objective function for the calibration. nKGE’ ranges from 0 to 1.